LukeGrahamLandry/franca/docs/introduction.md

 If you come across `@{ foo }` and `@[foo]` it's probably good to know that those mean quote and unquote but that's not important yet.
 They're useful when writing macros not when using macros.

+## Evaluation Order

+- fields of struct initializers are evaluated left to right (regardless of field order in the declaration)
+- function arguments are evaluated left to right (this includes binary operators)
+- assignment statement are evaluated right to left (the value before the destination)
+- macros can rearrange their operands to evaluate in whatever order they want